georgwiese/MMDS-sose16/README.md

 ### Weather Dataset

-TODO: Name & Link to the dataset
+TODO(soeren): Name & Link to the dataset

 The dataset includes daily weather summaries of 11 station, distributed around NYC as follows: